-- The method of euthanasia of pups and adults must be described in the application. - Ensure only methods approved in the application are used. - Unweaned pups are vertebrate animals and must be treated humanely and in compliance with federal and institutional policies - The number of unweaned pups to be euthanized prior to weaning should be estimated in the 'unweaned' column of ACAP table 4.0.3 (Animal Numbers Table).
+- The method of euthanasia of pups and adults must be described and approved in the application. - Ensure lab members only utilize methods approved in the application and that they are trained and certified to use. - Unweaned pups are vertebrate animals and must be treated humanely and in compliance with federal and institutional policies - The number of pups euthanized prior to weaning should be estimated in the 'unweaned' column of ACAP table 4.0.3 (Animal Numbers Table).
 The PI/Lab is responsible for accounting and tracking the number of pups euthanized prior to weaning.